-- Line 2a Enter the beginning date (mm/dd/yy) of the election year. - Line 2b A taxpayer making this election must certify that the average weekly wages of its full-time employees were greater than the lower of the state or local average weekly wages for the taxpayer's industry.
-Check the box certifying that the company meets the requirement.
-The wage certification box should be checked for each year the manufacturer's election is claimed. - Line 2c Check if a unified return (Form 765) is being filed by owners.
-The "unified nonresident return filed" check box must also be marked on Form 502.
-Please attach a completed 502A with Form 765 if a unified return is filed by the business owners. - Line 3 Motor carriers: If a motor carrier and an exception applies, check the proper box for Exception 1 or Exception 2.
-See Instructions for Section B, Line 1 for more information. - Line 4 Financial companies: Check this box if the pass-through entity is a financial company.
+- Line 2a Enter the beginning date (mm/dd/yy) of the election year. - Line 2b A taxpayer making this election must certify that the average weekly wage of the full-time employees is greater than the lower of the state or local average weekly wages for its industry and that the average annual number of full-time employees of the manufacturing company is at least 90% of the base year employment.
+Check the box certifying that the company meets the requirements.
+The wage and employment certification box should be checked for each year that the manufacturer's election is claimed. - Line 3 Motor carriers: If a motor carrier and an exception applies, check the proper box for Exception 1 or Exception 2.
+See Instructions for Section B, Line 1 for more information. - Line 4 Financial companies: Check this box if the passthrough entity is a financial company.
 Financial companies must apportion income based on cost of performance in Virginia versus cost of performance everywhere.
-See the instructions for Section B, Line 1 for more information. - Line 5 Construction companies: Check this box if the passthrough entity is a construction company that has elected to report income on the completed contract basis.
+See the instructions for Section B, Line 1 for more information.

+- Line 5 Construction companies: Check this box if the pass-through entity is a construction company that has elected to report income on the completed contract basis.
 Construction companies that have made this election must apportion income as provided in the instructions for Section B, Line 1. - Line 6 Railway companies: Check this box if the pass-through entity is a railway company.
 Railway companies must determine their net apportionable income by using revenue car miles.
 See the instructions for Section B, Line 1 for more information.